 Gone are the days of the plastic razors.
 Turns out there is a better way to protect our skin and take care of the Earth: A safety razor requires a real blade that can be changed every shave for the cleanest (and sharpest) shave.
 Please take your time and research how to use these razors first!
 Key rules?
 Don’t press!
 Let the weight of the razor work for you.
 Work in short strokes.
 Use a new blade every shave or so.
 Use a good lather.
 Take it slow, especially around knees, complex angles, and delicate intimate zones (if you are brave enough to go there).

 Many of us trying to eat in a more peaceful or ethical way often forget the labor and politics that go into chocolate production.
 When you buy fair-trade chocolate, you are helping communities, decreasing poverty, and supporting environmentally friendly methods of production for chocolate.
 I also look for chocolate that is made with simple ingredients.
 It is very common to have chocolate that is made with stabilizers, milks, sugars, and other fillers to produce more mass with less actual chocolate.
-These bars are simple and clean.
+Hu chocolate bars are simple and clean.
 (Get ready for a real cocoa caffeine boost!)

 Fast fashion might be fun, but we often forget that clothing also can have a massive footprint and involves many levels of production, from how cotton is grown and where materials are sourced to how the workers involved are treated.
-Look for companies that are transparent about how their clothing is produced.
-Or consider shopping secondhand or in thrift stores.
-Not only will you save money but you will be keeping clothing out of the waste stream.
+Look for companies that are transparent about how their clothing is produced, or consider shopping secondhand or in thrift stores.
+Not only will you save money, but you will be keeping clothing out of the waste stream.
 After you wear clothing, donate clothing to friends, family, or other locations of your choice.

 There are so many ways to change how you look at things.
 There is always more we can do, even if it takes one step and one product at a time.
 Shop locally.
 Support small business.
 Invest in local agriculture.
 Eat local and seasonal foods.
 Meet a farmer.
 Plant a tree.
 Use less plastic.
 Look for natural beauty care.
 Look for natural cleaning products (or make your own).
 Think before you purchase things and remember that less is always more.